FAQs

 When Assessment May Help

 An assessment may help if you are unsure which exercises are safe, if symptoms keep returning, or if online exercises have not matched your needs.
-It can also help after surgery, after a significant flare-up, or when you feel weak, stiff, unstable, or de-conditioned.
+It can also help after surgery, after a major flare-up, or when you feel weak, stiff, unsteady or deconditioned.

-Your physiotherapist can then refine your physiotherapy exercise plan by changing the movement, dosage, support, or progression.
-Sometimes a small tweak makes an exercise far more comfortable and useful.
+Your physiotherapist can then refine your physiotherapy exercise plan by changing the movement, dosage, support or progression.
 Where balance or falls risk is part of the picture, specific balance training may also be appropriate.

 Activity and Load Still Matter